 Most pregnant women get stretch marks on their belly.
 Some also get stretch marks on their breasts, hips, and buttocks.
 Stretch marks on the belly and lower body appear as the baby grows.
 On the breasts, they appear as the breasts enlarge to prepare for breastfeeding.

 During your pregnancy, your stretch marks may appear red, brown, or even purple.
 Once you deliver, they will fade and not be as noticeable.

 Many lotions and oils claim to reduce stretch marks.
 These products may smell and feel good, but they cannot really prevent stretch marks from forming.

-To help prevent these changes, avoid the sun, use a good sunblock when you are outside, and wear a hat and clothes that protect you from the sun.
+To help prevent these changes, wear a hat and clothes that protect you from the sun and use a good sunblock.
 Sunlight can make these skin changes darker.
-Using concealer may be okay, but do not use anything that contains bleaches or other chemicals.
+Using concealer may be ok, but do not use anything that contains bleaches or other chemicals.

-Most skin color changes fade within several months after you give birth.
+Most skin color changes fade within a few months after you give birth.
 Some women are left with freckles.

 You may notice changes in the texture and growth of your hair and nails during pregnancy.
 Some women say that their hair and nails both grow faster and are stronger.
 Others say their hair falls out and their nails split after delivery.
 Most women lose some hair after delivery.
 In time, your hair and nails will return to the way they were before your pregnancy.